yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-039_Validate_Register_Button_Functionality.md

 ## ✅ Expected Result

-The system should successfully process the registration request and create a new user account
+The system should successfully create the account and display a confirmation message to the user